Disclosure: This post contains affiliate links to the products I talk about and recommend. I only recommend products I truly enjoy!

 Kelp Noodles: Sea Tangle kelp noodles (affiliate link) are made from mineral filled sea kelp and are naturally low in carbs and calories.
 (I’m in the process of testing these – stay tuned.)

-If all else fails, simply invest in a Veggetii or zucchini spiralizer and enjoy eating noodles that required no processing or packaging.
+If all else fails, simply invest in a Veggetti or zucchini spiralizer and enjoy eating noodles that required no processing or packaging.
 These are straight-from-the-earth good for you noodles.